Why You Shouldn’t Skip Mouthwash

 Mouthwash Makes Daily Dental Care Comprehensive

-ADA: Young Children Shouldn’t Use Mouthwash
+Young Children Shouldn’t Use Mouthwash

 At-Home Dental Cleaning Care: DIY Saltwater Mouthwash

-- Dissolve a teaspoon of salt into a mildly-warm glass of water.
+- Dissolve a teaspoon of salt into a glass of mildly warm water.

 - Swish it around for about a minute.